SilasA/Adv-Hangman/Adv Hangman/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

+Make sure the dictionary file is in the correct directory (debug folder with the executable).

 AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.